Ultimate Motorcycle Insurance Guide

 Comprehensive Coverage

 But be careful of the type of comprehensive coverage you purchase (ACV, SVC, or AVC).
-This should be the same type of coverage as your collision coverage although I do not believe that any insurance company will sell one type of coverage for collision and another for comprehensive.
+This should be the same type of coverage as your collision coverage although I do not believe any insurance company will sell one type of coverage for collision and another for comprehensive.

 Additional Accessory Coverage